Tech sells off as Nasdaq plunges more than 2%

 “It may be that interest rates will have to rise somewhat to make sure that our economy doesn’t overheat, even though the additional spending is relatively small relative to the size of the economy,” she said in taped comments at a virtual event by The Atlantic on Tuesday.

-Seven out of the 11 major S&P 500 sectors were down, with technology (.SPLRCT), communication services (.SPLRCL) and consumer discretionary (.SPLRCD) falling more than 1.7% each.
+Seven out of the 11 major S&P 500 sectors were down, with technology, communication services and consumer discretionary falling more than 1.7% each.

-The defensive financials (.SPSY), materials (.SPLRCM) and energy (.SPNY) sectors managed to extend their gains from Monday, rising sightly in early afternoon trading.
+The defensive financials, materials and energy sectors managed to extend their gains from Monday, rising sightly in early afternoon trading.

 “When you’re at all-time highs and the market pulls back, the ones that tend to lead to the downside are often the high-beta stocks such as technology,” said Randy Frederick, vice president of trading and derivatives for Charles Schwab in Austin, Texas.